How You Can Contribute to Our Campaign

 Hello,

-In 2020, 1,214 Philadelphians died of an overdose with 85% of cases involving an opioid, as reported by Philadelphia's Department of Public Health.
+According to the Philadelphia Department of Public Health (PDPH)'s 2021 Health of the City report, adults diagnosed with a depressive disorder fluctuated 19-24% from 2011-2020, indicating no change in trends over a decade despite public health resources allocated.
+In 2020, 1,214 Philadelphians died of an overdose with 85% of cases involving an opioid, as reported by PDPH.
 In 2019, 270 Pennsylvania veterans took their own lives due to untreated trauma, according to the US Department of Veterans Affairs.
+This was nearly double the civilian suicide rate.
 In July 2021, CBS News reported that Philadelphia had the highest murder rate per capita among the 10 largest cities in the US.
-The COVID pandemic greatly worsened these problems, but research shows that entheogens are able to help.
+The COVID pandemic exacerbated these problems, but research shows that entheogens are able to help.

 For me, this issue matters because [tell a brief personal story in a short paragraph or two]*

-We must follow other major cities including Denver, Oakland, Washington DC, Seattle, Detroit, San Francisco, et al. in decriminalizing the personal and spiritual use of entheogenic plants and fungi.
-Since the early 1970s, federal law has made it a felony offense to use these natural medicines but today we have an important opportunity for Philadelphia to take a step forward in addressing the addiction, violence, and mental health issues plaguing our community and our country.
+We should join other major cities including Denver, Oakland, Washington DC, Seattle, Detroit, San Francisco, et al. (25 cities in total) in decriminalizing entheogenic plants and fungi for psycho-spiritual exploration, healing, and growth.
+Since the early 1970s, federal law has made it a felony offense to use these natural medicines, declaring them as having no health value and high addiction risk despite abundant scientific evidence to the contrary even at the time--and prohibiting scientists from attempting to further demonstrate otherwise!
+Today, however, we have an important opportunity for Philadelphia to more effectively address the addiction, violence, and mental health issues that are hurting our communities and inhibiting greater economic growth and shared security and prosperity for all.

 Thank you for your time and consideration.
-I look forward to your response on this important matter, again my name is [Name] and you can reach me at [Phone Number and/or Email].
-For more information about entheogens and to review our resolution, please visit www.decriminalizenaturephilly.org or contact us at decriminalizenaturephilly@gmail.com.
+I look forward to your response on this important matter.
+Again my name is [Name] and you can reach me at [Phone Number and/or Email].
+For more information, please visit www.decriminalizenaturephilly.org and/or email Decriminalize Nature Philadelphia at info@decriminalizenaturephilly.org.

 *Please exercise discretion when disclosing sensitive personal information such as details on recent experiences with entheogens if they occurred in places where they are not decriminalized.